-A rare and beautiful blue butterfly has made a comeback on a small patch of heathland in South Devon after years of no sightings and YOU can help secure its future by volunteering this weekend at Bovey Heathfield in Newton Abbot.
+A rare and beautiful blue butterfly has made a comeback on a small patch of heathland in South Devon after years of no sightings and YOU can help secure its future by volunteering at Bovey Heathfield in Newton Abbot.

 Species to look out for

 Welcome to the Devon Branch of Butterfly Conservation.

 If you live in the region and are a member of Butterfly Conservation you automatically become a member of the Devon branch.

 An African moth which hasn't been seen in this country for 45 years has been found in Devon.
 It is only the second ever sighting in Britain of the Accent Gem...